ibm-cloud-docs/openshift/rovs-cluster-create.md

     - ROVE license fee
     - Total estimated monthly cost

     Additional charges for networking and bandwidth might apply.
-The estimate does not include usage-based charges.
+Estimate does not include usage-based charges.
     {: note}

-13. Click **Create** to provision your cluster.
+ 14. Click **Create** to provision your cluster.

-14. Monitor the cluster creation progress in the {{site.data.keyword.cloud_notm}} console.
+ 15. Monitor the cluster creation progress in the {{site.data.keyword.cloud_notm}} console.
 The cluster typically takes 30-45 minutes to provision.